 On June 18, NASA released an audit report that revealed multiple data breaches that occurred over the past 10 years at the Jet Propulsion Laboratory (JPL) in Pasadena, California.
 One of the more significant breaches began in April 2018, when hackers accessed the JPL network and eventually stole information about missions to Mars.
 The hackers also accessed the IT network of NASA’s Deep Space Network (DSN), which communicates between satellite dishes and active spacecraft.
 The hackers went undetected for almost a year.
 Once the attack was detected, several NASA facilities disconnected from the JPL and DSN networks, fearing the hackers might pivot to their systems.

 NASA classified the incident as an advanced persistent threat, leading to speculation that the hackers may be from APT10, a Chinese state-sponsored hacking group that has targeted NASA in the past.
+Read about Chinese hacking groups in the Ransomware Report, sponsored by D3 Security.

 How Did it Happen?